-Cracking speakers during volume change may be due to a dirty connection within your volume knob or potentiometer.
+Cracking speakers may be due to a connection problem, a dirty connection within your volume knob or potentiometer.
 It may also be due to dust or flaked-off track particles inside the volume pot.
 A quick and easy fix is to spray a cleaner and gently turn the pot to clean it up.

 However, if the conductive track is damaged, then even a spray cleaner will not work and you will need to replace the pot.